davidglic/dvdcatalog/README.md

 # dvdcatalog
 ## DVD Library Card Catalog

 I own too many DVD's to remember what I actually own or don't own.
 This project simulates a library card catalog so I can check on the go.
 It also records where I store my indivdual DVDs so I know were to look for them.
 It is powered by a persistent SQL database and an Express framework.
-OMDb API allows for addtional movie details to be loaded without haveing to enter into database.
+OMDb API allows for addtional movie details to be loaded without having to enter into database.

 ## Features